What is a Healthy Retirement?

 Get a gold watch and your work is done

 What was all that planning about?

 — Seasick Steve, “What a Way to Go”

 One Last Less Nice Thought

 I watched my Father smoke, and his retirement was spent in a wheelchair, was it caused by his smoking?
 I think so.
 You want to do something for your retirement?
 Quit smoking, put your smokes money in a retirement account and start exercising, it might not be too late.
 First comment that says, “… it’s my body…”, gets the Second Hand Smoke boot in the groin award (I worked for a tobacco company I have a good idea what is in those things).

 I continue to visit the gym.
-I am not in the shape I want to be (closer to a milk bag held on one corner as a shape), but I continue to work.
+I am not in the shape I want to be (closer to a milk bag held on one corner as a shape).
+The work will continue on.